elastic/connectors/docs/CONFIG.md

 ### Run the connector service for a converted native connector

 1. Follow the instructions in [Run the connector service in native mode](#run-the-connector-service-in-native-mode) to create a native connector.
-2. Go to `Configuration` tab and convert it to a customized connector via `Convert connector`.
+2. Go to the `Configuration` tab and convert it to a customized connector via `Convert connector`.
 3. Follow the instructions in [Run the connector service for a custom connector](#run-the-connector-service-for-a-custom-connector) to run the connector service.